Philippines 2026 | WAPAC Nazarene Missions Team Trip

 Nazarene Missions Teams

 You know it as “Work & Witness.”
-But to mark 50 years of missions work and better showcase the wider involvement of Nazarenes in projects around the world, this vital ministry is now known as “Nazarene Missions Teams!”
+But to mark 50 years of missions work and better showcase the wider involvement of Nazarenes in projects around the world, in 2024 this vital ministry was renamed “Nazarene Missions Teams!”

 Nazarene Missions Teams captures all types of projects in which teams can participate, such as Work & Witness, emergency response, evangelism, medical missions, sports, education, compassion, and technology projects.
 Nazarene Missions Teams is a beautiful way to continue the legacy of the last 50 years and move into a space where more people can use their gifts and talents to serve people and places, joining the Lord and others in fulfilling his mission.